steqeq/0000/docs/how-to/deep-learning-rocm.rst

-ROCm provides a comprehensive ecosystem for deep learning development, including :ref:`libraries <artificial-intelligence-apis>` for optimized deep learning operations and ROCm-aware versions of popular deep learning frameworks and libraries such as PyTorch, TensorFlow, JAX, and MAGMA.
+ROCm provides a comprehensive ecosystem for deep learning development, including :ref:`libraries <artificial-intelligence-apis>` for optimized deep learning operations and ROCm-aware versions of popular deep learning frameworks and libraries such as PyTorch, TensorFlow, and JAX.
 ROCm works closely with these frameworks to ensure that framework-specific optimizations take advantage of AMD accelerator and GPU architectures.

 The following guides cover installation processes for ROCm-aware deep learning frameworks.